huggingface/diffusers/examples/kandinsky2_2/text_to_image/README.md

 #### Training with Min-SNR weighting

-We support training with the Min-SNR weighting strategy proposed in [Efficient Diffusion Training via Min-SNR Weighting Strategy](https://arxiv.org/abs/2303.09556) which helps to achieve faster convergence by rebalancing the loss.
-In order to use it, one needs to set the `--snr_gamma` argument.
-The recommended value when using it is 5.0.
+We support training with the Min-SNR weighting strategy proposed in [Efficient Diffusion Training via Min-SNR Weighting Strategy](https://arxiv.org/abs/2303.09556) which helps achieve faster convergence by rebalancing the loss.
+Enable the `--snr_gamma` argument and set it to the recommended value of 5.0.

 ## Training with LoRA